clstoulouse/motu/README.md

    * mode=__url__: URL of the delivery file is directly returned in the HTTP response as an HTML web page.
 Then Javascript read this URL to download file.
 The request is processed in a synchronous mode.
    * mode=__console__: the response is a 302 HTTP redirection to the delivery file to be returned as a binary stream.
 The request is processed in a synchronous mode.
-   * mode=__status__: request is submitted and the status of the request processing is immediately returned.
+   * mode=__status__: request is submitted and [the status](#ClientAPI_RequestStatus) of the request processing is immediately returned as an XML.
 The request is processed in an asynchronous mode.
    Web Portal submits the request to the Dissemination Unit Subsetter and gets an immediate response of the Subsetter.
    This response contains the identifier and the status of the order (pending, in progress, done, error).
    So long as the order is not completed (done or error), Web Portal requests the status of the order at regular and fair intervals (> 5 seconds) and gets an immediate response.
 When the status is “done”, Web Portal retrieves the url of the file to download, from the status response.
    Then Web Portal redirects response to this url.
    The Web Browser opens a binary stream of the file to download and shows a dialog box to allow the user saving it as a local file.

-__Return__: Severals ways depending of the selected http parameter mode.
+__Return__: Several ways depending of the selected http parameter mode.